mmore500/frontiers-2021/review/reviewer-2-evaluation.md

 > I think the method is sound, though very A-Life oriented.
 >Their conclusions are supported by their results.

+We agree that the manuscript should be adjusted to better cater to a broader audience.
+We have kept this objective top of mind while incorporating feedback from you and the other reviewer, and expect that that attention (particularly to figure captions) has translated to improvement on this front.
-In addition to other changes, in [commit 2275456](https://github.com/mmore500/frontiers-2021/commit/2275456a3dc16b537e936f523f30780e8198fdde) we made several additions and tweaks to better serve non-Alife audiences.
+In addition to other changes, in [commit 2275456](https://github.com/mmore500/frontiers-2021/commit/2275456a3dc16b537e936f523f30780e8198fdde) we specially made several additions and tweaks to better serve non-Alife audiences.
-(In particular, incorporating more familiar biological vocabulariy).
+(In particular, incorporating more familiar biological vocabulary).

 > The occasional methodological awkwardness that comes with modelling biological cells as abstract computer programs is more than offset by the resemblance of their results to biological systems.